TritonDataCenter/rfd/rfd/0082/README.md

 - See the "deprecate CNAPI server.agents and use SAPI" discussion.
 - Does SAPI ListInstances support paging?
 It'll need to.
 - SAPI CreateInstance and DeleteInstance should work for agent instances.

+Some current tickets:

+- AGENT-1053: "Note that my plan is to provide support for new agent setup by cn-agent and use it for cmon-agent update this week" --pedro